Unlearnable phases of matter: Details of Numerical Experiments

 \textbf{Vanilla Convolutional Architecture.}~\cite{pixelCNN} An autoregressive convolutional neural network using masked convolutions to preserve causality.
 The network consists of a stack of masked 2D convolutional layers with ReLU activations applied after each layer.
 Each intermediate layer uses a non-exclusive mask that allows the current site to depend on itself and previous sites, while the final output layer employs an exclusive mask to enforce strict autoregressive ordering where predictions depend only on previously generated sites.

 \textbf{Residual Convolutional Architecture.} An autoregressive convolutional neural network employing residual blocks with masked convolutions.
 The architecture begins with an initial masked convolution to project inputs to the feature dimension, followed by a stack of residual blocks.
 Each residual block contains two masked convolutional layers with a skip connection, where ReLU activations are applied after each convolution and after the residual addition.
-Dropout with rate 0.2 is applied after the first convolution within each residual block.
+Dropout is applied after the first convolution within each residual block.
+Dropout rate is set to 0.2 for all results in fig.~\ref{fig:toric_syndrome} and for the $L = 4$ data in fig.~\ref{fig:loopnoise} ($L = 6, 8$ use a dropout of 0.4).
 The final layer uses an exclusive mask to enforce strict autoregressive generation, ensuring predictions at each site depend only on previously generated sites.

 \textbf{Transformer Architecture.}~\cite{Transformer} An autoregressive decoder-only Transformer architecture adapted for many-body physics.
 The model employs sinusoidal positional encodings to capture spatial information, followed by multiple decoder layers.
 Each decoder layer contains multi-head self-attention with causal masking to maintain autoregressive properties, followed by a position-wise feedforward network.
 Residual connections and layer normalization are applied after both the attention and feedforward sublayers.
 The architecture processes configurations in parallel through the attention mechanism while respecting causal dependencies via a triangular attention mask.